What Is Safety Transparency in Safety Management Systems

 Not everyone will agree with the above approach, citing that the best time to start introducing a transparent safety culture is now – there will never be ideal conditions for transparency.
 It’s up to each organization to assess which approach is the most effective.

 Most importantly, organizations need to be honest about whether they are practicing undue control, or whether it really is in the best interest of employees to have more data access.
+The argument for improved safety reporting metrics if very compelling.

 Why Employees Shouldn’t See All Reported Safety Issues